tusdotnet/tusdotnet.wikisource/Configure-tusdotnet.md

 app.UseTus(context => new DefaultTusConfiguration {... });
 ```

+The provided factory (`context => new ...`) will run on each request.
+Different configurations can be returned for different clients by examining the incoming `HttpContext`/`IOwinRequest`.

-The configuration consists of a single DefaultTusConfiguration instance which contains the following properties:
+The return value of the factory is a single DefaultTusConfiguration instance which contains the following properties:

 ```csharp
 public class DefaultTusConfiguration